SeanDoh/MusicMaker/README.md

 ## Notable JS libraries:
 * [Tone.js](https://tonejs.github.io/) (for sound)

-This repo will house the frontend, backend, and Max4Live code.
+**NOTE:** This repo will house the frontend, backend, and Max4Live code.
 I am currently refactoring the extension from a prior single channel release.
 Please see these repos for the earlier version:
 * https://github.com/SeanDoh/MusicMaker-Frontend